gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/common-tasks.rst

 Handling errors
 ===================

-Currently, the Gini Pay API lib doesn't have intelligent error-handling mechanisms.
+Currently, the Gini Pay API Library doesn't have intelligent error-handling mechanisms.
 All errors that occur during executing a task are handed over transparently.
 You can react on those errors in the ``onError(...)`` method of the task.
 We may add better error-handling mechanisms in the future.
 At the moment we recommend checking the network status when a task failed and retrying the task.